jspecify/jspecify/docs/user-guide.md

 ## `@NullMarked`

 The `@NullMarked` annotation indicates that references can't be null in its scope, unless their types are explicitly marked `@Nullable`.
+If applied to a module then its scope is all the code in the module.
 If applied to a package then its scope is all the code in the package.
 If applied to a class or interface then its scope is all the code in that class or interface.